Complications of pregnancy: High-risk pregnancy

-Some disorders and conditions can mean that pregnancy is considered high-risk (about 6-8% of pregnancies in the USA) and in extreme cases may be contraindicated.
+Some disorders and conditions can mean that pregnancy is considered high-risk (about 6-8% of pregnancies in the USA) and, in extreme cases, may be contraindicated.
 High-risk pregnancies are the main focus of doctors specialising in maternal-fetal medicine.
 Serious pre-existing disorders which can reduce a woman's physical ability to survive pregnancy include a range of congenital defects (that is, conditions with which the woman herself was born, for example, those of the heart or reproductive organs, some of which are listed above) and diseases acquired at any time during the woman's life.

 List of complications (complete)

 Obstetric complications are those complications that develop during pregnancy.
-A woman may develop an infection, syndrome or complication that is not unique to pregnancy and that may have existed before pregnancy.
+A woman may develop an infection, syndrome, or complication that is not unique to pregnancy and that may have existed before pregnancy.
 Pregnancy often is complicated by preexisting and concurrent conditions.
-Though these pre-existing and concurrent conditions may have great impact on pregnancy, they are not included in the following list.
+Though these pre-existing and concurrent conditions may have a great impact on pregnancy, they are not included in the following list.